-6tablespoonsunsalted buttersoftened to room temperature
+6tablespoons(85g) unsalted buttersoftened to room temperature

-½cup+ 2 tablespoons granulated sugar
+½cup+ 2 Tablespoons (175g) granulated sugar

-½cupdark chocolate chunkscoarsely chopped
+½cup(80g) semi-sweet or dark chocolate chunkscoarsely chopped*

-In a small bowl, whisk together the flour, cinnamon, nutmeg, baking powder and salt.
+In a small bowl, whisk together the flour, cinnamon, nutmeg, baking powder, and salt.
 Set aside.

-In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar on medium speed until light and fluffy, approximately 3 minutes.
-Add the eggnog, egg yolk and vanilla extract, and beat again on medium speed until completely combined Scrape down the sides of the bowl as needed.
+In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar on medium speed until light and fluffy, approximately 2-3 minutes.
+Add the eggnog, egg yolk, and vanilla extract, and beat again on medium speed until completely combined, scraping down the sides of the bowl as needed.

 Bake cookies 20 minutes, or until the edges are set.
 The middle of the cookies will still look underdone.
 Allow cookies to cool on the baking sheet for 2 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh stored in an airtight container at room temperature up to 1 week.
 Cookies freeze well, up to 2 months.
 Frozen cookie dough balls freeze well, up to 2 months.
 Bake frozen and add 1-2 minutes to baking time.

 *Semi-sweet or dark chocolate: you may also use chocolate chips, but I prefer chunks.
 Alternatively, you can chop up quality bar chocolate.Adapted from Brown Eyed Baker